yclas/documentation/html-in-head-element.md

 ---
 Head element is the place where most of the instructions for the browser are located and where you can store meta information about the document.

-Open Classifieds allows you to add HTML in HEAD element.
+Yclas allows you to add HTML in HEAD element.
 You can use this feature to include your custom HTML code (validation metadata, reference to JS/CSS files, etc.) in the HEAD element of the rendered page.
 Also, you can use it to add a banner on the top of your website.

 **Follow these steps to include your custom code in HEAD element:**